Aircraft dope: Accidents

-Numerous accidents have occurred as a result of incorrect use of doping techniques.
-Examples of common mistakes include mixing it with other chemicals, its use on the wrong fabrics, or its application to contaminated or improperly prepared surfaces.
+Numerous accidents have occurred as a result of the incorrect use of doping techniques.
+Examples of common mistakes include mixing dope with other chemicals, using it on the wrong fabrics, or applying it to contaminated or improperly prepared surfaces.

 During the investigation into the 1930 R101 airship disaster, it was determined that improper doping practices had resulted in the fabric of the airship having become brittle and easy to damage.